vitaminac/SpringTest/ReadMe.md

     * JSON
         * @JsonCreator - signal on how Jackson can create an instance of this POJO
         * @JsonProperty - clearly marks what field Jackson should put this constructor argument into
+    * HTML
+        * onblur
+            * user leaves an input field

+* ## Frequent errors
+    * 401 Http Status error
+        * The login credential is wrong
+    * Observable only when get returned when it is actually be subscribed
+    *

 * ## Glossary
     * Unknown